kevinusername/Goof3/README.md

 #### Blake Crowther, Nikky Rajavasireddy, Andrew Arteaga, Kevin Peters, Michael Simmons, Michael West

 ### List of Features
+* Declare variables with "goof".
-* Declare functions with "goof".
+* Declare functions with "phoof".
 * Declare booleans with "boof" AND True is now "toof" and false is now "foof".
 * There are no more doubles nor longs nor floats.
 Declare integers with "doof".
 * Declare print statements with "poof".